onflow/hybrid-custody-account/README.md

 1. Paste the script
 ![enter script](./resources/2-script.png)
-    - Past your script into the Cadence box
+    - Paste your script into the Cadence box
     - Enter the Address you want to send the transaction
     - Click "Add Account"